Jay-Z ordered to testify next week in U.S. SEC investigation

-NEW YORK (Reuters) - A New York federal judge on Tuesday ordered Jay-Z to testify on May 15 in an investigation by the U.S. Securities and Exchange Commission involving the sale of the rapper’s Rocawear clothing brand to Iconix Brand Group Inc.
+NEW YORK (Reuters) - A federal judge in New York on Tuesday ordered Jay-Z to testify on May 15 in an investigation by the U.S. Securities and Exchange Commission involving the sale of the rapper’s Rocawear clothing brand to Iconix Brand Group Inc.

-At a hearing in Manhattan, U.S. District Judge Paul Gardephe said Jay-Z, whose real name is Shawn Carter, had failed to respond to SEC subpoenas served on him November and February, despite the agency’s repeated efforts to schedule a time for him to testify.
+At a hearing in Manhattan, U.S. District Judge Paul Gardephe said Jay-Z, whose real name is Shawn Carter, had failed to respond to SEC subpoenas served on him November and February, despite the regulatory agency’s repeated efforts to schedule a time for him to testify.

-“The testimony has been delayed for five months, and I do not intend to tolerate any further delay,” he said.
+“The testimony has been delayed for five months, and I do not intend to tolerate any further delay,” Gardephe said.

 Jay-Z was represented at the hearing by his lawyer, Alex Spiro, and did not appear himself.
 Spiro and lawyers for the SEC did not say where the testimony would take place.